NikKowPHP/social-brain/chapters/chapter-7.md

 #### **Part 1: The Principles of Clarity (The Notation)**
 *(Visual Cue: A simple icon of a lightbulb)*

 💡 The first responsibility of a conductor is to provide a clear score.
 If the notation is ambiguous, the orchestra will be confused.
-This protocol is your system of notation.
+This framework is your system of notation.

 🧠 **The Science:** The brain's **working memory** is a tiny "mental workbench" that can only hold about four or five chunks of information at a time.
-As a programmer, I think of this as memory management.
 A long, unstructured email causes a 'stack overflow' in the reader's brain.
 The principles of clarity aren't just polite; they're good resource management for their attention.
-It crashes from **cognitive load** when it receives long, unstructured messages.
 Clarity is an act of respect for this biological limitation.

 🔧 **The Practice: Applying the Principles of Clarity**
 1.  **One Goal Per Message:** Finish the sentence: "The one thing I need this person to **know** or **do** is ___________."